Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 ICMP as a Messenger

-ICMP plays this role of the messenger that relays information from the receiver to the sender.
+ICMP plays the role of the messenger that relays information from the receiver to the sender.
 This protocol is a fairly complex.
-Not only does it report undeliverable packets and unreachable hosts, it also sends redirect messages, echo and echo reply messages and others discussed below.
+Not only does it report undeliverable packets and unreachable hosts, it also sends redirect messages, echo, and echo reply messages and others discussed below.

 Echo/Echo Reply Messages and ICMP Feedback